exercism/csharp/docs/GENERATORS.md

 #### Customize test data

-There are quite some generators that want to change the input or expected value.
+It is not uncommon that a generator has to transform its input data or expected value to a different value/representation.

-An example of this is the [bracket-push](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/BracketPush.cs) generator, which input value with the key `"value"` requires some additional escaping:
+An example of this is the [bracket-push](https://github.com/exercism/csharp/blob/master/generators/Exercises/Generators/BracketPush.cs) generator, which has a `"value"` input value, which is of type `string`.
+However, this `string` value contains a backslash, which needs to escaped in order for it to be rendered correctly:

 ```csharp
 protected override void UpdateTestMethod(TestMethod testMethod)